-Some of the key mechanisms in place to assure the standards of all University of London qualifications and the quality of the student experience, include:.
+Some of the key mechanisms in place to assure the standards of all University of London qualifications and the quality of the student experience, include:

-- Annual programme reports: produced for all programmes in order to review and enhance the provision and to plan ahead; - Independent external examiners: submit reports every year to confirm that a programme has been assessed properly and meets the appropriate academic standards; - Annual student information statistics: prepared for all systematic reporting within the University of London; - Periodic programme reviews: carried out every 4-6 years to review how a programme has developed over time and to make sure that it remains current and up-to-date.
+- Annual programme reports: produced for all programmes in order to review and enhance the provision and to plan ahead; - Independent external examiners: submit reports every year to confirm that a programme has been assessed properly and meets the appropriate academic standards; - Annual student performance, progression and completion statistics: - Periodic programme reviews: carried out every 4-6 years to review how a programme has developed over time and to make sure that it remains current and continues to provide a good student experience.

-Improvements are made as necessary to ensure that systems remain effective and rigorous.
+Enhancements are made as necessary to ensure that systems remain effective and rigorous.